 change 5 young lives.

-Everytime William is booked, you'll pay 5 student's fees to participate in the William Pike Challenge!
+Everytime William is booked directly through this website, you'll pay 5 student's fees to participate in the William Pike Challenge!

 The William Pike Challenge is a popular year long youth development programme that prepares our youth for tomorrow’s world.
 Through Outdoor Activities, Community Service and Passion Projects students develop their 21st-century skills like confidence, resilience, critical thinking and goal setting.
 Visit the website to learn more.